 ; tax law

-; and commercial law.
+.
 Faculty and students of the institutes undertake projects that grow out of emerging issues in the applicable focus area of each institute.
 CBL’s academic institutes also offer a variety of career enhancement programs and seminars.
 Law degrees can be enhanced by these opportunities, which keep New England Law students on the leading edge of theory and practice.
 Recent projects include discussions of Benefit Corporations, developments in Massachusetts land use law, global trademark protection, and not-for-profit corporations.

 Another aspect of CBL is the Business Practice Credit